 TRANSCRIPTION OF THIS EPISODE OF THE PODCAST

 Hello!
-My name is Jörg Dennis Krüger and as my sausage cable drum winder at reception just said: Yes, I am the conversion hacker.
-And this conversion hacking podcast episode will deal with the topic of A/B testing.
+My name is Jörg Dennis Krüger and as my sausage cable reel winder at the reception just said: Yes I am the Conversion Hacker.
+And this Conversion Hacking Podcast episode is all about A/B testing.

 Anyone who knows me, who has known me for a little longer, knows that A/B testing is one of my absolute basic topics.
-I started A/B testing in 2008, and in 2006 I even started an A/B testing topic back then for Omniture.
-It's now Adobe-Test and Adobe-Target, these are old products that we used and introduced at large companies like DKV, Allianz or similar.
-And that means, since A/B testing and my book, which was published in 2011, conversion boosting with website testing is called exactly the same, and not without reason.
+I started with the topic in 2008, in 2006 I even started an A/B testing topic back then for Omniture.
+In the meantime, it's Adobe-Test and Adobe-Target, which are old products that we used and introduced back then for large companies like DKV, Allianz or similar.
+And that is, since the A/B testing and my book which was published in 2011 is Conversion Boosting with Website Testing is also not without reason called exactly that.

 My book on A/B testing

-Conversion boosting with website testing, because the focus of the book is already very much on the topic of A/B testing.
-There I present the conversion boosting model, how to approach the topic of website optimization and testing and I show how to test, how to evaluate periods of time. la la la la But I have to say that I've learned a little more now, because optimization isn't really about testing.
-I mean, testing was made big by Barack Obama, because during his election campaign he collected a lot more donations through A/B testing.
-And from this fundraising campaign, today's A/B testing provider Optimizely emerged.
-That's basically what was built for the Obama campaign in the beginning.
-Of course, a lot has changed in the meantime, Optimizely somehow got 80, 90 million venture capital to further develop the tool and so on.
+Conversion Boosting with Website Testing, because the focus of the book is already very much on the topic of A/B testing.
+I introduce the conversion boosting model, how to approach the topic of website optimization and testing and I show how to test, how to evaluate time periods.
+La la la.
+But I have to say that I have learned a little bit more in the meantime, because nothing in optimization is about testing.
+I mean testing has become big because of Barack Obama, because in his election campaign he collected a lot more donations through A/B testing.
+And from this fundraising campaign, the current A/B testing provider Optimizely was born.
+This is basically what was built for the Obama campaign in the beginning.
+Of course, a lot has changed in the meantime, Optimizely has somehow received 80, 90 million in venture capital to further develop the tool and so on.

 A/B testing tools: Optimizely, Google Website Optimize & Co.

-As sophisticated as the software is now, the entry price is very high.
-Why I don't even recommend it that often - but a cool tool.
-So everyone wanted to do A/B testing, which worked for Obama, I guess it worked for me and so on.
-The big problem is, most shops or websites, but for me it's mostly about shops, just can't be tested.
+As sophisticated as the software is now - the entry price is now very high.
+Why I do not even recommend so often - but cool tool.
+So everyone wanted to do A/B testing, what worked for Obama, that probably works for me and so on.
+The big problem is, most stores or websites, but for me it's mostly about stores, are just not testable.
 Why?
-You don't have enough traffic, because such a test is just a normal double-blind study as we know it from medicine or from general science.
+You don't have enough traffic, because such a test is simply a normal double-blind study as we know it from medicine or from general science.

 Statistically significant results

-And so that I have enough results in such a study and have statistically significant results, I just need enough data and this data is of course always visitors on the side on the other side conversion, those are the two main factors that play with it.
-And if I don't have enough visitors on the site or the conversion rate is just too low at the moment and mostly both.
-Then I don't come up with any statistically significant results, then I always have the problem that I somehow have data, but if I do some math, it's actually all random data.
-In the testing tools, this is then also displayed as confidence or significance.
+And so that I have enough results in such a study and statistically significant results, I need enough data and this data is of course always visitors on the page on the other side conversion, these are the two main factors that play with it.
+And if I have too few visitors on the page or a currently simply too low conversion rate and usually both.
+Then I don't get statistically significant results, then I always have the problem that I somehow have data, but if I calculate it a little bit, it's actually all random data.
+In the testing tools, something like that is then also displayed as confidence or significance.

-And if it somehow doesn't get over 60, 70 percent - well, 50 percent is a coin toss - 60, 70 percent isn't much better and, if you think about it more closely, then you realize that you really have a lot of data needs to get really reliable results and also over a certain period of time because you have to test at least 7, probably even 14 days to have at least once actually at least twice each day of the week.
+And if that then somehow doesn't get above 60, 70 percent - well so 50 percent is a coin toss - 60, 70 percent is not very much better and, if you then think about it more carefully, then you realize now that, you really need a lot of data to get really reliable results and also over a certain period of time because you have to test at least 7, probably even 14 days to have every day of the week at least once actually at least twice.

 Optimal test period for A/B tests